 HSI, or another financial intermediary, serves as custodian for accounts.
-Currently, Pershing® LLC ("Pershing" or the "Custodian") acts as the custodian for the Wealth Track Program.
+Currently, Pershing® LLC ("Pershing") acts as the custodian for the Program.
 Pershing is located at One Pershing Plaza, Jersey City, New Jersey 07399.
-HSI through its vendor Pershing will furnish clients Account statements showing all investments held for the Account and a record of each transaction effected for the Account.
+HSI through Pershing will furnish clients Account statements showing all investments held for the Account and a record of each transaction effected for the Account.
 Monthly statements will be generated for any month in which transactions occur.
 Should activity not occur in any given month throughout the quarter, a quarterly statement will be furnished.
 Managed Account clients receive custodial statements directly from Pershing.
+Clients also receive on regular basis custodial statements directly from Pershing.
+Client will only be able to receive electronically generated statements.